top of page

 What does Gateway mean?

-To be all set for the EPA, Digital Learning Designer apprentices need to meet these requirements:
+To be all set for Assessment, Digital Learning Designer apprentices need to meet these requirements:

-Completed all workplace learning and off-the-job training as evidence of the potential to demonstrate professional competence in relation to the required knowledge, skills and behaviours (KSBs) of the standard.
-The apprentice should only be recommended for EPA when the employer is confident that the apprentice is occupationally competent and ready to undertake EPA.
+• Completed all workplace learning and off-the-job training as evidence of the potential to demonstrate professional competence in relation to the required knowledge, skills and behaviours (KSBs) of the standard.
+The apprentice should only be recommended for Assessment when the employer is confident that the apprentice is occupationally competent and ready to undertake Assessment.

 Fully remote and accessible

-With Elevate, apprentices complete their End Point Assessment (EPA) for the Digital Learning Designer apprenticeship remotely.
+With Elevate, apprentices complete their Assessment for the Digital Learning Designer apprenticeship remotely.
 This flexibility allows apprentices to choose convenient scheduling options, whether during regular office hours or outside them.
-By providing a remote EPA, Elevate ensures that apprentices have the convenience and flexibility they need to succeed.
+By providing a remote Assessment, Elevate ensures that apprentices have the convenience and flexibility they need to succeed.

 Information, advice and guidance